haltu/muuri/README.md

       - The scrolled element.
     - **data** &nbsp;&mdash;&nbsp; _object_
       - **data.direction** &nbsp;&mdash;&nbsp; _number_
-        - The direction of the scroll, one of the following: `Muuri.AutoScroller.LEFT`, `Muuri.AutoScroller.RIGHT`, `Muuri.AutoScroller.UP`, `Muuri.AutoScroller.DOWN`.
+        - The direction of the scroll, one of the following: `Muuri.ItemDragAutoScroll.DIR_LEFT`, `Muuri.ItemDragAutoScroll.DIR_RIGHT`, `Muuri.ItemDragAutoScroll.DIR_UP`, `Muuri.ItemDragAutoScroll.DIR_DOWN`.
       - **data.threshold** &nbsp;&mdash;&nbsp; _number_
         - The current threshold in pixels.
       - **data.distance** &nbsp;&mdash;&nbsp; _number_
         - The handle rectangle's (as defined in `handle` option) current distance from the edge of the scroll element.
-E.g, if `direction` is `Muuri.AutoScroller.RIGHT` then distance is `scrollElement.getBoundingClientRect().right - handleRect.right`, and if `direction` is `Muuri.AutoScroller.LEFT` then distance is `handleRect.left - scrollElement.getBoundingClientRect().left`.
+E.g, if `direction` is `Muuri.ItemDragAutoScroll.DIR_RIGHT` then distance is `scrollElement.getBoundingClientRect().right - handleRect.right`, and if `direction` is `Muuri.ItemDragAutoScroll.DIR_LEFT` then distance is `handleRect.left - scrollElement.getBoundingClientRect().left`.
 Can be a negative value too.
       - **data.value** &nbsp;&mdash;&nbsp; _number_
         - The scroll element's current scroll value on the scrolled axis.
       - **data.maxValue** &nbsp;&mdash;&nbsp; _number_